Aman-Maheshwari7/Blockchain-Cryptocurrency/README.md

 "Postman" can be used to "get" and "put" to api.

-Orphaned-block problem is carefully handled so that no loss of transaction history takes place even in the blockchain
+Orphaned-block problem is carefully handled so that no loss of transaction history takes place ever in the blockchain